-In this post, we’ll lay out what those benefits are, take you through some key considerations, and show you step-by-step how to create a multilingual WordPress website using Rosa, the #1 selling restaurant theme as an example.
+In this post, we’ll lay out what those benefits are, take you through some key considerations, and show you step-by-step how to create a multilingual WordPress website using Rosa 2, a sequel to the #1 selling restaurant WordPress theme as an example.

 Why you should consider a multilingual website WordPress plugin

 If you’re not already convinced, there are two big reasons to consider a multilingual website WordPress plugin:

 - You can create a better experience for your existing visitors and make your website more accessible.